danielkrupinski/Inflame/README.md

 Inflame is available in 2 versions:

-* `32-bit` - `Inflame.asm` - for both 32-bit dll and destination process
+* `32-bit` - `Inflame.asm` - for both 32-bit dll and target process
-* `64-bit` - `Inflame64.asm` - for both 64-bit dll and destination process
+* `64-bit` - `Inflame64.asm` - for both 64-bit dll and target process

-1. Choose correct Inflame version based on dll and destination process architecture.
+1. Choose correct Inflame version based on dll and process architecture.
 See above.
 2. Copy chosen `.asm` file to same directory as `FASM.EXE`.
 3. Open cmd.exe there and enter following command:
 ```